 - Kodak Ektar 100 – Personally I like this one the most, it really makes colors pop.
 Iso 100.

 - Kodak Portra 160 – Used by many hipsters, give you a bit of that vintage look, great for bright sunny days.
 Iso 160, shoot it as iso 100.

 - Fuji 400P – Gives you that wedding photo look.
-A bit more colors than Portra.
+Is like Portra but maybe a bit colder.
 Iso 400, shoot it as iso 200.

 - Cinestill 800 – I really love the Bladerunner’ish look this film can give, but to me this film is too grainy.
 It’s best suited for night, but you easily underexpose photos in the night and that results in terrible noise that ruins the photos.
 Iso 800.

 - I like to use analog film for “people-photos” but for landscape/cityscape photos I still prefer digital.
 Analog is not detailed enough (I have never tried large format analog film though).
 I have gone back to shooting digital now but might use analog for portrait photos in the future.